 <video autoplay muted playsinline> ... </video>

-For things like video hero backgrounds or small short form video clips though, they are overkill and completely unnecessary, resulting in more wasted bytes as the user has to download the player.
-The HTML5 video player is actually quite good and can probably serve the needs of most of the video content on the web.
-Read more here!
+For hero-background videos or small short-form video clips, however, specialized video players are overkill and completely unnecessary, resulting in wasted bandwidth because of the download requirement.
+The HTML5 video player is actually feature-rich enough that it can serve the needs of most video content on the web.
+For details, see this Cloudinary post.

-Of course, for those times when you need a video player, Cloudinary offers a free, open-source player based on Video.js you are encouraged to use.
+For those times when you do need a specialized video player, Cloudinary offers a free, open-source one based on Video.js you are encouraged to use.

-Animated GIFs are pretty awesome.
-Short, often funny, video clips add context that a still image just can't.
-GIF is a pretty amazing format -- in fact, it was actually the very first web-friendly image format!
-On the flip side, however, the format is aging and hasn’t kept up with the times.
-The last update to GIF was 29 years ago!
-GIFs can be extremely large, several megabytes for a small clip.
+Animated GIFs, which are short, often funny, video clips that add context still images cannot, are captivating.
+GIF is an amazing format—in fact, it’s the very first web-friendly image format.
+However, it’s aging and hasn’t kept up with the times: the last update was 30 years ago.
+Also, GIFs can be extremely large, several megabytes for a small clip.

 The solution?
-Convert these to video formats!
-Modern video codecs are designed from the beginning to be web-friendly, bandwidth-efficient methods of presenting moving pictures.
-While we salute the GIF format and look at it with reverence, we are doing a disservice to ourselves and our visitors by continuing to use it when better alternatives exist.
+Convert animated GIFs to video.
+Modern video codecs aptly serve as web-friendly, bandwidth-efficient alternatives for presenting moving pictures.
+As much as we salute and revere the GIF format, we’d be doing a disservice to ourselves and our site visitors by continuing to use it in the face of better alternatives.

-If you haven't heard about Cloudinary yet, you will be happy to know that we have already solved all of the issues described above and then some.
-Every video uploaded to Cloudinary can be dynamically transformed to any size, format, codec and quality, so you're able to easily test different settings that best fit your website and user expectations.
-All videos are delivered from a fast CDN using correct cache settings, employing every best practice in the book.
-Finally, Cloudinary’s cloud-based, dynamic video capabilities are a perfect fit for responsive design to OTT.
+Cloudinary can dynamically transform all uploaded videos to any size, format, codec, and quality, enabling you to easily test the various settings and identify those that best fit your website and user expectations.
+We deliver videos from a fast content delivery network (CDN) with the correct cache settings, employing every best practice in the book.
+Finally, Cloudinary’s cloud-based, dynamic video-player capabilities are a perfect fit for responsive design for over-the-top (OTT) services.